 • Delivering training sessions and one-to-one coaching for teachers and support staff

-• Referring pupils to speech therapists, occupational therapists, or social care services as needed
+• Referring learners to speech therapists, occupational therapists, or social care services as needed

 • Managing the SEN budget, resources, and staff deployments